In a Nutshell

 Medicaid Non-Emergency Medical Transportation (NEMT) is a benefit Medicaid members are entitled to if they need to get to and from any Medicaid-covered medical service or appointment but do not have personal transportation available.

-TurboDebt Will Be There For Connecticut Residents Whenever Debt Becomes Overwhelming
+TurboDebt Helps Connecticut Residents Whenever Debt Becomes Overwhelming

-If you live in Connecticut and need assistance with piling debts or want a free consultation about how much you currently owe, call TurboDebt today.
-We have helped thousands of residents across the country and look forward to assisting CT residents get out of debt and achieve financial independence.
+If you live in Connecticut and need assistance with debts that are becoming unmanageable or want a free consultation about how much you currently owe, call TurboDebt today.
+We've helped thousands of residents across the country and look forward to assisting CT residents get out of debt and achieve financial independence.

-Remember, we’re just a phone call away for a free debt consultation or for exploring other enrollment options.
+Remember, we’re just a phone call away for a free debt consultation.
+Start your journey toward debt freedom today!